PAUL34913/msp1-cv/README.md

 # Milestone Project 1 - Online Resume

-Please use the hamburger menu at the top left if you wish to browse the index.
+Please use the hamburger menu at the top left of this README if you wish to browse the index.

 **Repo:**